 I might not know it was rosé if blind tasted and I might not mind.
 But it DOES have that berry thing.
 Barely but just enough.
 It is cherry-berry it is mineral it is just fun.
 And white peaches and salt.
 And thyme.
 Hmm.
-It’s someone to hang out with when you need a friend also when that friend needs to...be food friendly and if your friends don’t like food I’d be concerned. — a year ago
+It’s someone to hang out with when you need a friend also when that friend needs to...be food friendly and if your friends don’t like food I’d be concerned. — 2 years ago

 How I adore this.
 Roederer is legion, and this wine rocks.
 It’s toast with raspberry jam and a glass of blood orange juice.
 All sprinkled with candied violets and love.
 I can’t prove the love part but someone raised this wine right.
-Take it wine in hand take it in glass take it in. — a year ago
+Take it wine in hand take it in glass take it in. — 2 years ago

 Pale salmon all seashell and saltwater on the nose.
 So we have both river and ocean in one glass, boom.
 Jumpy but fine bubbles and same as nose but add in lilacs and raspberries so we are moving from water to land.
 Then the bubbles burst upon the tongue and we have sky.
 Am I missing any element?
 Nah, this is fire.

 Well-priced fire to boot.
 Trentodoc I see you.

 Update: just realized I reviewed this before but that was in relation to pairing with pizza.
 Which is fabulous at.
 But love it solo too! — 2 years ago